 Many lesbian and gay couples cohabited in committed relationships long before they were able to lawfully marry in Arizona or elsewhere.
 That mutual commitment – sometimes involving adoption of a child, surrogate mother, or sperm donor – is not something to disregard simply because the marriage certificate was issued at a time when Arizona law prohibited same-sex marriage.

 Here’s the rub.
 Divorce law draws a line between pre-marital status and post-marital status.
 For example, wages are separate property before marriage, but are community property after marriage.
 Relying on their attorneys for legal guidance, the spouses would be prudent to give their best efforts in settling as many issues as they can.
 A separation agreement of the spouses own creation provides a known outcome that both can live with.
 That agreement may be far more acceptable to them than the outcome of a trial.
-An experienced gay divorce attorney with Stewart Law Group would likely offer this advice: Agree to settle as many issues as possible, then litigate any outstanding meritorious issues.
+An experienced gay divorce attorney with Arizona Law Group would likely offer this advice: Agree to settle as many issues as possible, then litigate any outstanding meritorious issues.
 There is something to be said about choosing your battles.

 Spousal Support in Same Sex Divorce